gitlabhq/omnibus-gitlab/doc/settings/backups.md

 It is not recommended to store your configuration backup in the same place as your application data backup, see below.

-All configuration for omnibus-gitlab is stored in `/etc/gitlab`.
+All configuration for Omnibus GitLab is stored in `/etc/gitlab`.
 To backup your configuration, just backup this directory.

 ```shell